Articles

 savings from surplus cashflow being placed into a piggy bank for investment later

-Investing surplus cashflow is most typically a dilemma for self-funding retirees whose pensions accounts provide pension benefits in excess of their lifestyle needs.
-In response, they seek advice about how best to use those funds effectively (rather than ‘wastefully’).
+Whilst investing surplus cashflow is most typically a dilemma for self-funding retirees it can also be one for others.
+Self-funded retirees must draw the statutory to preserve their tax status.
+Where their pension accounts provide benefits in excess of their lifestyle needs the dilemma is challenging.
+They often seek advice about how best to use those funds effectively (rather than frivolously).

 Why do I have to draw more pension than I need to live on?
 (How does the surplus cashflow arise?)

-Under the Superannuation Industry Supervision legislation, one of the purposes for which a superannuation account can be operated is to provide retirement income.
-Under the taxation legislation, superannuation accounts that are ‘in pension phase’ are, at the time of writing, exempted from tax on their earnings.
+The Superannuation Industry Supervision legislation requires that a primary purposes for a superannuation account is to provide retirement income.
+Taxation legislation exempts superannuation accounts that are ‘in pension phase’, from tax on their earnings.

-In recognising this advantaged treatment, the government has specified minimum amounts of pension to be drawn in a financial year.
+This advantaged tax treatment comes with a requirement that a prescribed minimum amount be drawn down in a financial year.
 The schedule is graduated so that as the account-owner ages, the percentage to be drawn by them increases.

-When the minimum percentage is applied to the account balance at the commencement of the financial year the pension drawdown can exceed the lifestyle budget of the careful pensioner – and consequentially, they are left with a surplus cashflow about which to make some decisions.
+The minimum percentage is applied to the account balance at the commencement of the financial year.
+The resultant pension drawdown may exceed the lifestyle budget of the careful pensioner.
+Consequentially, these austere pensioners accumulate surplus cashflow about which to make some decisions.

-The surplus cashflow can be utilised in a number of ways, but not all of them will be beneficial to the retiree – nor to their (ultimate) estate beneficiaries.
+The surplus cashflow can be utilised in a number of ways, but not all of them will be beneficial to the retiree in wealth management terms.
+The (ultimate) estate beneficiaries may not receive all that they could.

 How are you dealing with your surplus cashflow?